Walkthrough: Migrating a VM

 PCI plug

 PCI.plug is executed by the backend.
-It plugs a PCI device and advertise it to QEMU if this option is set.
-It is the case for NVIDIA SR-IOV vGPUS.
+It plugs a PCI device and advertises it to QEMU if this option is set.
+It is the case for NVIDIA SR-IOV vGPUs.